 - Set interim goals.
 Recent research suggests we should set smaller, approachable goals, to keep performance levels high.
 This involves identifying “bite sized” pieces that when attacked — add up to forward momentum and a successful conclusion.

 - Ask for help.
 If we feel seriously unprepared, the best route is to reach out and seek guidance.
 Often, another point of view from a mentor or supervisor can provide a much-needed “jumping off” point.

 - Collaborate.
 Drafting a friend or colleague to form a short-term “anti-procrastination” team, can prove to be an excellent approach.
 In these situations, two heads are usually better than one.

 - Narrow the choices.
-If you are having trouble weighing options use this handy sorting method: put each option on a note card.
+If you are having trouble weighing options use this handy sorting method: Put each option on a note card.
 Choose your top 3.
 Compare to find the winning plan.
-Now, just do it!

 - Incentivize the process.
 One way powerful method to self-manage, is offering yourself a reward when you make progress.
 Try attacking your least favorite task of the day first — then spring for your favorite latte.
 Offer yourself a “pat on the back”.
 Breaking the procrastination cycle, is no easy feat.

 What techniques do you utilize to tame procrastination?
 Share them here.